Darrell Clarke: Salisbury City

 In July 2010, Tommy Widdrington left Salisbury City for the job of assistant manager at Southend United.
 As a result of this, Clarke became joint caretaker manager beside Mikey Harris.
-The next month he was made player-manager on a permanent basis, with Harris as his assistant.
-He needed to secure an immediate promotion in order to maintain the funding to keep the club a full-time professional organisation and so recruited young players freshly released from Football League clubs.
-However he lost top-scorer Matt Tubbs, who was sold for a club record £55,000 to Crawley Town.
+The next month he was made player-manager permanently, with Harris as his assistant.
+He needed to secure an immediate promotion to maintain the funding to keep the club a full-time professional organisation and so recruited young players freshly released from Football League clubs.
+However, he lost top-scorer Matt Tubbs, who was sold for a club record £55,000 to Crawley Town.
 After his first season, the "Whites" won promotion from the Southern League Premier Division via the play-offs, winning 3–2 on penalties after a 2–2 draw with Hednesford Town.

-Clarke led Salisbury to the Second Round of the FA Trophy in his second season in charge.
-He also made history when his side beat Grimsby Town in the FA Cup Second Round, taking Salisbury to the Third Round of the FA Cup for the first time in the club's history, where they faced Sheffield United at Bramall Lane.
+Clarke led Salisbury to the second round of the FA Trophy in his second season in charge.
+He also made history when his side beat Grimsby Town in the FA Cup Second Round, taking Salisbury to the third round of the FA Cup for the first time in the club's history, where they faced Sheffield United at Bramall Lane.
 At the start of the campaign he had stated his intention to sign promising young players, and during the January transfer window he signed 19-year-old Matt Clark and former England youth player Abdulai Bell-Baggie, as well as 29-year-old striker Robbie Matthews.
 However, he also placed winger Charlie Knight on the transfer list along with striker Jake Reid, defender Josh Casey, and winger Adam Kelly.
 They finished the 2011–12 campaign comfortably in tenth place, and Clarke extended his contract at the club to another season.

 Clarke's pre-season signings for 2012–13 included Jamie White from Winchester City, James Clarke from Oxford City, and Theo Lewis after his release from Cheltenham Town.
-These signings proved successful, and helped to take Salisbury into second place in the Conference South by April.
+By April, these signings proved successful and helped Salisbury take second place in the Conference South.
 The team's success saw him strongly linked with the vacant management position at Hartlepool United in October 2012, though he ultimately remained at Salisbury.
-The club finished four points behind champions Welling United, and had to make do with a play-off place.
-Promotion was secured with a 3–2 extra-time victory over Dover Athletic in the play-off final.
+The club finished four points behind champions Welling United and had to make do with a play-off place.
+Promotion was secured with a 3–2 extra time victory over Dover Athletic in the play-off final.